medienbaecker/kirby-fieldtoggle/README.md

 ![Show image](showimage.gif?raw=true)

 We can  use whatever number of options we want.
 For this example we'll stick with `yes` and `no`, though.
 Setting the options works exactly as it would with a regular radio field.
-In the additional `show` key, we can show fields for any of the defined options.
-In this case we want to show the field `imagefield` when `yes` is active.
-Fields that are in a `show` list of an option are automatically hidden when this option is not active.
+In the additional `show` and `hide` lists, we can show or hide fields for any of the defined options.
+In this case we want to show the field `imagefield` when `yes` is active and hide it when `no` is active.

 ````
 imagetoggle: